Extending the SwiftUI DocumentGroup with more features

 Let’s make DocumentGroup

-implement the protocol as well, for some functionality that we soon will add:
+implement the protocol as well, for some features that we will add soon:

 extension DocumentGroup: DocumentGroupInspector {}